kowaltek/.dotfiles/readme.md

 Remember to install tmux plugins (`prefix + I`).

+To use bitwarden CLI make sure to update auth tokens in `.zshrc`.

 ### Wallpapers in i3

 Setting wallpapers in i3 is done by set_wallpaper.sh script from Scripts repo.
 It expects properly named wallpaper files in ~/Pictures/wallpapers folder.
 Have a look at the script for details.
 Example files are: